 Why Special Shorts?

 Most athletic gear is made of materials picked for their breathability and their ability to wick sweat away from the skin to evaporate on the outside of the fabric.
 Merino Wool is a natural variety of this kind of fabric, but nylon, polyester, and spandex are all synthetic varieties that are usually found in athletic shorts.
-You don't need a bike-specific short to go for a bike ride — as a kid, you probably didn't gear up before hopping on your bike (we've all seen the Facebook memes pining for the good 'ol days before anyone wore helmets).
-However, once you get into the world of cycling and you get serious about riding far and hard, you need some protection between you and the saddle.
+You don't need a bike-specific short to go for a bike ride; as a kid, you probably didn't gear up before hopping on your bike (we've all seen the Facebook memes pining for the good 'ole days before anyone wore helmets when you just rubbed some dirt in it and walked it off).
+But once you get into the world of cycling and get serious about riding hard and far, you need some kind of protection between you and the saddle (and take a look at our Road Bike Helmets review if you want some protection between your head and the outside world).

 Both road cyclists and mountain bikers wear shorts that have a chamois in them.
-They're usually foam or gel padding, true chamois is a fine leather made from a European mountain goat or some other type of wild ungulate and real chamois hasn't been commonly used in riding shorts for many decades.
-Ever taken leather Timberlands out to do work and had it rain or had to work in water puddles and waited for those things to dry the next day (they become craggy, hard, and unworkable)?
-Just image the superior comfort offered by sweat-hardened leather strategically placed directly under the weight-bearing contact points of your unmentionables.
+Well, they're usually foam or gel padding.
+True chamois is a fine leather made from a European mountain goat or some such wild ungulate.
+Real chamois hasn't been commonly used in riding shorts for decades.
+It's no wonder why, either.
+Have you ever taken leather Timberlands out to do work and had it rain or had to work in water puddles and waited for those things to dry the next day (they become craggy, hard, and unworkable)?
+Just imagine the superior comfort offered by sweat-hardened leather strategically placed directly under the weight-bearing contact points of your unmentionables.
+So that's why all sorts of synthetic materials and foam are now the preferred barrier between your bits and the seat.

-In road-specific gear, the padding is usually more ergonomically shaped, and made with a forward, aggressive riding position in mind.
-This prevents fabric from bunching up, creating pockets and discomfort while in the saddle.
+In road-specific shorts, the padding is usually more ergonomically shaped and made to accommodate a more forward, aggressive position.
+This reduces the amount of fabric that can bunch up and cause chafing or alter riding form.
 This is also why the chamois bows toward you or away from you when examining the shorts in your hands — you can't lay the chamois flat on the ground.
-The chamois is usually fixed in place and positioned toward the front of the bib or short, unlike mountain bike chamois, which are often on removable liners and in the middle of the short.
+It's usually fixed in place and positioned toward the front of the bib or short, unlike mountain bike chamois, which are often on removable liners and in the middle of the short.
+Some of the newer road shorts are moving away from the fixed design, allowing the padding to move with the body.
+That seems to improve comfort quite a bit.

-It should be noted that many serious cross-country mountain bikers and racers prefer form-fitting cycling shorts or bibs with a fixed chamois since this style offers the most performance and most aerodynamic fit.
-Any type of cycling that involves hammering the pedals for a long period of time can benefit from the style of cycling shorts covered in our bike short review.
+It should be noted that many serious cross-country mountain bikers and racers prefer form-fitting cycling shorts or bibs with a fixed chamois since this style offers the best performance and most aerodynamic fit.
+Any cycling that involves hammering the pedals for an extended period can benefit from the style of cycling shorts covered in our bike short review.

 Shorts or Bibs?

-If you were to poll road cyclists on riding with shorts or bibs, the majority would say that bibs are the hands down best choice for medium to longer rides, and that shorts are reserved for shorter rides or leisure rides.
-In our testing here at OutdoorGearLab, we generally concurred with this assumption, with the exception of touring shorts, which suit a difference riding need.
 For the sort of folks who like to go pound out 50 or 60 miles on the weekends or do their annual century ride, bibs are the way to go.
-For those folks who like to go out on week long tours, spending 8 or 10 hours in the saddle, stopping in towns, needing to get in and out of your clothes for obvious reasons, bibs can really be inconvenient - needing to take your jersey off to get your shoulder straps down in a cramped bathroom stall, etc.
+For those folks who like to go out on week-long tours, spending 8 or 10 hours in the saddle, stopping in towns, needing to get in and out of your clothes for obvious reasons, bibs can really be inconvenient - needing to take your jersey off to get your shoulder straps down in a cramped bathroom stall, etc.

 Shorts fit a wider range of riders than bibs.
 Bib straps can be too tight or too loose, depending on your torso.
 The bib straps can also irritate your skin, depending on how sensitive you are.
 Some shorts are now being cut lower in the front, which doesn't cause as much pressure around the abdomen and doesn't restrict breathing.
 As it happens, the shorts in our review all had very high cuts.